Why I Study Animal Resistance

 When I was eight years old, I had two guinea pigs, Thunder and Lightning.
 During the warm summer days, they had an outdoor enclosure that sat on the lawn.
 I moved this around the yard for them and they would nibble on the grass.
 One day I went to check on them as usual, but the pair were nowhere to be seen.
 As it turns out, they had dug under a wall of the enclosure and escaped.
 I searched the area without any luck.
 They had disappeared deep into the thicket.

 At the time, my family lived on several acres of forested land that was bordered by a mountain.
 Months after the escape, the following spring, I was strolling along one of the trails about a kilometer from the house.
 Suddenly, to my great surprise, I saw Thunder and Lightning amongst some salal bushes.
 They were quite a distance, through mossy fields and tall trees, from where they had made their escape.
-Together, they had survived eating grass and perhaps other wild plants, such as dandelions.
+Together, they had survived eating grass and other wild plants.
 As soon as they saw me, they ran back into the dense bush.
 My eight-year-old self tried once again to capture them, but my attempts were futile.

 This early encounter with the agency of the two guinea pigs taught me two things.
 First, Thunder and Lightning desired to exist outside of the confines they had been allotted, however lovingly my intention had been as their caregiver.
 They made this desire for freedom a reality.
 Second, they had survived for some time without human intervention, having essentially rewilded themselves and travelled through the woods.
 (Of course, it is not recommended to leave domesticated animals in the woods.
 The responsible action is to take them to an animal sanctuary.)